slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You attract what you are.

-Love is what happens to men and women that don't know each other.
+Love is what happens to men and women that don’t know each other.
 Love doesn’t hurt, expectations do.
 Every person feels loved in a different form.

 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*

 > *'The love that lasts the longest is the love that is never returned' -- W. Somerset Maugham*

-> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*
+> *'Love me when I least deserve it, because that’s when I really need it.' -- Swedish proverb*

 > *'The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*